commonhaus/foundation/GOVERNANCE.md

 ## Commonhaus Council

-The Commonhaus Council (CC) is governing body of The Commonhaus Foundation.
+The Commonhaus Council (CC) is the governing body of The Commonhaus Foundation.

 The council convenes regularly to: